HFQ® Applications Collection

 This part shows how HFQ® enables deep draw and tight radii, offering designers much needed design flexibility and package efficiency.

-Impression Technologies’ Product Manager Ed Cooper discusses the benefits of working with HFQ® Technology and how it becomes a crucial enabler for a circular economy.
+Impression Technologies’ Product Manager Ed Cooper, discusses the vital role that the company’s HFQ® Technology plays in the aviation industry, and how such innovations have become a crucial enabler for a circular economy.

 Impression Technologies will be adding more informative videos sharing our extensive knowledge of HFQ® components.
 If you would like to find out more about how HFQ® can enable cost-effective, sustainable and lightweight structures, please click here.